 Site-specific documentation, Havana, 2023.

 The poetry does not illustrate the essay.
-It stays inside the encounter — in the heat of the pavement, the shame before the grief, the camera already moving before the ethics caught up — refusing the retrospective knowledge the essay’s analytical distance can afford.
-Together they constitute what Ann Cvetkovich calls a minor archive of feeling: a record that the encounter happened, that it mattered, and that the obligation it created has not yet been met.
+It stays inside the encounter, in the heat of the pavement, the shame before the grief, the camera already moving before the ethics caught up, refusing the retrospective clarity that analytical distance can afford.
+Together, they constitute a record that the encounter happened, that it mattered, and that the obligation it created has not yet been met.

-The Man Whose Name I Know: Encounter and The Responsibility of Witness is a work of decolonial criticism and lyrical mourning.
-Rather than resolving the question it poses, it argues that the asking itself constitutes the necessary labor of ethical encounter.
+Rather than resolving the question it poses, this work argues that the asking itself constitutes the necessary labour of ethical encounter.

 Type: